RamVasuthevan/notes-on-TCHC/website/ny-offering-plan.markdown

 ---
-title: New York Offering Plans
+title: New York State Offering Plans
 ---

 In New Yorking, offering plans of condominiums and cooperatives must be filed with the NY State Attorney General.